Table of Contents

 GMAT Waivers in MBA Admissions

 The rising trend of GMAT waivers in MBA admissions has been particularly notable in the last 4-5 years, reflecting a significant shift in how business schools evaluate potential students.
 This change is largely attributed to the global impact of the COVID-19 pandemic, which initially forced many schools to adapt their admission processes due to test center closures and the challenges of online testing.
-As a result, a considerable number of top MBA programs have continued to offer GMAT waivers, recognizing the value of a more holistic approach to assessing applicants' qualifications and potential.
+As a result, a considerable number of top MBA programs have continued to offer MBA GMAT waivers, recognizing the value of a more holistic approach to assessing applicants' qualifications and potential.

-Even after Covid, GMAT waivers remain significant, with many schools either maintaining their waiver policies or implementing flexible admission criteria.
+Even after Covid, MBA GMAT waiver schools remain significant, with many schools either maintaining their waiver policies or implementing flexible admission criteria.
 This trend underscores the evolving landscape of business education admissions, where standardized test scores are no longer seen as the sole indicator of a candidate's ability to succeed in an MBA program and recognizes the need for flexibility and a more comprehensive evaluation of candidates' readiness and potential for leadership in the business world.

 Top B-schools Offering GMAT Waiver for MBA